 Yes.
-There are a few HSA custodians that provide custodian services with a broad range of investment choices that allow an advisor to set an asset based compensation level on the account.
+There are HSA custodians that provide services with a broad range of investment choices.
+This allows an advisor to build a personalized HSA portfolio, advise on the account, and be comoensated.
 For more information send me an email to discuss: firstname.lastname@example.org

 Generally speaking, YES!
-HSA custodians who support financial advisors will often have most of the mutual funds and even the appropriate share class your clients are using in their 401(k).
-If you manage a defined contribution plan, you can set up and be compensated on the client HSA allocations.
+HSA custodians who support financial advisors will often have most of the mutual funds and even the appropriate share class you are using in your 401(k).
+If you are an advisor who manages defined contribution plans, you can set up, manage and be compensated on the client HSA allocations.

 Yes.
 Many HSA custodians offer a variety of investment choices ranging from mutual funds to full service brokerage accounts.
 Unused funds in an HSA grow tax-deferred.
 If you are not satisfied with the investment choices in your current HSA you can transfer your balance at any point to a new custodian.
 You may need to pay a transfer fee and employer sponsored plans will usually require on going payroll deducted contributions to continue onto the custodian linked to your health insurance policy.